 The Soccer Challenge is a great way for councils to engage in their communities with an athletic event for youth that encourages the values of sportsmanship and healthy competition.
-Children demonstrate the most important skill in soccer - shooting accuracy on the penalty kick.
-Youth compete within their own gender and age to progress from the local level to district, regional and state/province competitions.
-For Soccer Challenge resources, visit www.kofc.org/soccer
+Children demonstrate the most important skill in

 Life Activities

 Appoint a "Pro-Life" chair couple to represent your council.
 Their names should be recorded on the Form #365, "Service Program Personnel Report," that is to be sent to the Supreme Council by August 1st.
 This form is in the "Council Reports Form Booklet" that each Grand Knight receives at the beginning of each fraternal year from the Supreme Council.
 It is also important that this information be submitted to me as your State Culture of Life Director.